 Interest Rates and Terms

-Interest is fixed at 7.9%.
+Interest rate is a fixed-variable of 6.41%, capped at 10.5%.
 There is no grace period for a Federal Direct PLUS Loan.
 Interest begins to accrue immediately after the first disbursement of the Federal Direct PLUS Loan.
 Repayment of both principal and interest begins within 60 days after the final disbursement of the loan.
 The Direct Loan Program offers deferment and forbearance options.
 Federal Direct PLUS Loan borrowers can contact the Direct Loan Servicing Center at (800) 848-0979 for information on delaying repayment.

 Parent borrowers may borrow up to the cost of attendance minus other financial aid the student has been awarded.